l3shyyy/ProxyLogon-Useful-PowershellScripts/README.md

 - http-vuln-cve2021-26855.nse

 # http-vuln-cve2021-26855.nse
 I have not seen usage clearly described on the official MS GitHub.
-It is as follows assuming http-vuln-cve2021-26855.nse is in the same directory you are scanning from:
+It is as follows assuming http-vuln-cve2021-26855.nse is in the same directory you are scanning from: <br />

-nmap -p 443 --script=http-vuln-cve2021-26855.nse exchange.domain.com
+nmap -p 443 --script=http-vuln-cve2021-26855.nse exchange.domain.com<br />
-or
+or <br />
 nmap -p 443 --script=http-vuln-cve2021-26855.nse [Exchange WAN IP]